bitmand/utterson/README.md

 It is in a **very early state** at this point, please read about the features and the roadmap further down in this document.

+## Screenshots

+If you just want to see what it looks like, there is a bunch of [screenshots][screenshots] over at the [Utterson website][www].

 ## Get started

-It's very simple to get started and test Utterson:
+It's very simple to get started and try Utterson:

 ```shell
 git clone git@github.com:gabriel-john/utterson.git